lisianathiruselvan/rl-value-iteration/README.md

 # VALUE ITERATION ALGORITHM
 ## AIM
-To develop a Python program to find the optimal policy for the given MDP using the value iteration algorithm.
+To develop a Python program to find the optimal policy for the given MDP using the value iteration algorithm..

 ## PROBLEM STATEMENT
 The FrozenLake environment in OpenAI Gym is a gridworld problem that challenges reinforcement learning agents to navigate a slippery terrain to reach a goal state while avoiding hazards.
 Note that the environment is closed with a fence, so the agent cannot leave the gridworld.